The VITA program is sponsored by WWU’s Beta Alpha Psi in cooperation with the Internal Revenue Service.

 The VITA training is a combination of self-study, online training and in-class training.
-The self-study training materials are now available, and may be downloaded from our VITA Resources page.
+The self-study training materials will be available the first week of December, and (then) may be downloaded from our VITA Resources page.
 (You MUST sign up to volunteer first!
 See the link above to volunteer.)
-The VITA resources page current contains the links and instructions for the self-study and online training, as well as recommended study plans for the self-study part of the VITA training.
-The in-class portion of VITA training is scheduled for 9am to 4pm on 2 Saturdays: January 10th and January 24th at Western Washington University.
+The VITA resources page (available the first week of December; right now it will show as a broken link!) will contain the links and instructions for the self-study and online training, as well as recommended study plans for the self-study part of the VITA training.
+The in-class portion of VITA training is scheduled for 9am to 4pm on 2 Saturdays: January 9th and January 23rd at Western Washington University.
 The in-class training will include computerized tax preparation, specific topics commonly encountered at our VITA sites, and Affordable Care Act training.
 Once you’ve completed the training (self-study & in-class), take and pass the (open book) online test – and get set to help your community and yourself!

 We (WWU VITA) will coordinate the VITA site at Western (in Parks Hall).
 There will also be a VITA site at Whatcom Community College.
 Our volunteers have also been asked to help at the Opportunity Council’s VITA site (in Bellingham).